IINE Statement on the Dismantling of the U.S. Refugee Resettlement Program

 The U.S. resettlement program has helped more than 3.5 million refugees settle and thrive in communities throughout the United States since 1980, and has routinely been praised by members of both major political parties.
 It’s no surprise that a growing majority of voters strongly support the program.

 The International Institute of New England is not going anywhere.
-We will never turn our backs on newcomers in need, and we will never close the door to a brighter future.
+We will always do everything we can to help newcomers in need, and we will always work towards a brighter future.
 With the support of our community, we will continue to provide life-saving services to people from around the world.
 We are prepared to adjust our focus and services based on what’s possible in the moment, while always advocating for positive change.
+We are incredibly fortunate to work in a region where community and employer partners, supporters, and friends see the value of this work, and continue to make it possible.

 Related Articles